BLCM/bl3mods/Apocalyptech/README.md

   salvages, Radios, etc) always appear on the map, regardless of if you've been close to them.
 Does the same for Eridian Writings.
-Note that you will miss dialog if you use this -- when entering a new map, only one of the available challenge intros will be played.
+Note that you will miss dialog if you use this -- when entering a new map, only one of the available challenge intros will be played.  **NOTE:** This has not yet been well-tested; I'm just doing that as I go through another BL3 playthrough.
+Known issues, so far:
+  - The third Typhon log in Meridian Outskirts doesn't seem to want to show up.

 ## OP Gear Mods